JohannesSeikowsky/css-super-simple/readme.md

-#### What does it do for me?
+#### What does it do?
 Design-done-lib provides a set of stylings and components that reduce the effort it takes to build a UI that doesn't suck to almost zero.
 The aim is not to be great, but to be pretty decent with almost no effort.
 It's meant for hackers, like myself, who don't like to spend much time and energy on interfaces, but who understand that presentation is important.
 A design-done-lib site: https://mynowpage.herokuapp.com.

 #### How to begin?
-All stlyes are in the design-done.css.scss file above.
+All styles are in the design-done.css.scss file above.
 You can download it, or just copy and paste the code.
 The code is kept as simple as possible in order to make adjusting it as painless as possible.
 I'm also planning to make it a ruby gem for easy use in Rails projects.

 #### Any requirements?
 Sass.
 The stylings use nesting, so sass is required. (or your favorite workaround)